Try these fun watercolor painting ideas using watercolor techniques like alcohol resist, sticker resist and saran wrap to create space art.

 We loved the circle paper and travel watercolor set.
 The paints were so vibrant and fun for the kids to use.

-2. Galaxy Watercolor Paintings with Sticker Resist
+2. Galaxy Watercolor Painting with Salt + Stickers

 To create a galaxy painting, first add gold foil star stickers to your watercolor paper.